Observers and Locality in Everett Quantum Field Theory

 \section{Summary and discussion}

 \xxx{SecDiscussion}

 A procedure has been developed for transforming fermionic nonrelativistic Heisenberg-picture quantum field theories to the Deutsch-Hayden picture.
-The transformation thus obtained is local, at least in the case that the initial spatial dependence can be taken to be well-separated wavepackets, and an explicit form of the transformation is given for initial conditions relevant to the EPRB experiment.
+An explicit form of the transformation is given for initial conditions relevant to the EPRB experiment, and is shown to be effectively local in the case that the initial spatial dependence can be taken to be well-separated wavepackets.
 A model of effectively local measurement including expressions for interaction Hamiltonians, local representations of observers and an interpretational rule, has been presented and applied to manifestly local calculation of measurements in the EPRB scenario: nonperturbative calculation of spin measurement, and perturbative calculation of spin correlations.

 The question posed at the outset---is Everett quantum theory local?---can indeed be answered in the affirmative.

 Can the interpretational rule of the present model be modified and extended to apply to more general situations?
 It should be kept in mind that, in quantum theory, a rule for probability need not apply to all conceivable situations.
 Page \cite{Page94}-\cite{Page96} has argued that probability need only be defined for conscious perceptions.
 Even if probability can be defined as well for systems involving far less complexity than conscious observers, e.g., records such as scratches on rocks, it may be that all systems for which probability can be defined are macroscopic and localized in a sense related to the idealized limit in the model presented above.